nihinsa03/Lufyco_Clothing/README.md

 ### 2. Start the Frontend Application

-The frontend connects to the backend running at `http://localhost:5000`.
+The frontend connects to the backend at `http://localhost:5000` but falls back to mock data for products.

 ```powershell
 cd Lufyco_Frontend